What is culture hacking?

 How to pick the right culture hack (or try out your own)

 Just like no two company cultures are alike, not all hacks will work at every company.
-The key is to have a solid understanding of your culture and company values and implement small hacks that support those overall ideologies.
+The key is to understand your culture and company values and implement small hacks that support those overall ideologies.
 If you found inspiration in the list above but aren’t sure what to try out, consider these questions:

 - Does the hack align with your overall company culture?
 If your CEO isn’t yet on board with improving culture, it’s probably too soon to try a CEO swap.

 - Are you communicating when you’re trying new things?
-Just like with bigger culture initiatives like launching an employee engagement survey, people appreciate when new things are communicated with them.
+Like with bigger culture initiatives like launching an employee engagement survey, people appreciate when new things are communicated to them.

 Small changes are going to be unique to every organization because what matters to each culture is different.
 Employee engagement surveys are a great place to start if you’re trying to understand what matters at your company.
-Figuring out your culture hacks and taking small action on a regular basis will better support a culture that’s living and breathing, not just “revived” once every three years.
+Figuring out your culture hacks and taking small actions regularly will better support a culture that’s living and breathing, not just “revived” once every three years.